LukasBak/Hangman/README.md

 | Winning                 | Guess the word correctly                     | If user guessed all the letters correctly they be displayed a message "Congratulations!
 You have guessed the word:(The word guessed) ".                                                                            | Pass         |
 | Loosing                 | Guess the word incorrectly                   | If user ran out of attempts they will receive a message: "You've ran out of attempts!
 You word was:(The correct word) "                                                                                            | Pass         |

-I have manualy tested this porject by:
+- I have manualy tested this porject by:
-- Passed code through PEP8 linter and found no issues
+- Passing code through PEP8 linter and found no issues
 ![Linter Results](documentation/validator.png)
-- Entering same letters provides with you have tried this letter before.

 - I have tried the game inside the Gitpod.io terminal as well as Heroku app terminal.

 ## Bugs remaining